openmrv/MRV/Formatted/Modules_3/2_sample_selection_April_5_2021.md

 ### 2.1 Pre-requisites for this module

-* Review of the relevant terminology for sampling techniques in tutorial 3.1 Terminology, and understanding of tutorial 3.2 Sampling design for estimation of area and map accuracy
+* Relevant terminology for sampling techniques can be found at the end of this document
-* It is highly recommended that you have an understanding of the previous tutorials in Modules 1 and 2
+* It is highly recommended that you have an understanding of Image mosaic/composite creation for Landsat and Sentinel-2 in Google Earth Engine, Training Data Collection, Land Cover and Land Use Classification in Google Earth Engine, and Basics of Change Detection methods

 ## 3 Tutorial: Sample selection for estimation of area and map accuracy